Brosephine/aresmush/plugins/txt/help/en/txt.md

 `telegram <name> [<name> <name>]/<scene #>=<message>` - Send a telegram to name + add it to a scene.
 Adds recipients to scene if not already a participant.
 `telegram [=]<message>` - Send a message to your last telegram target + last scene.

-`telegram/reply` - See who last telegramed you.
+`telegram/reply` - See who last telegrammed you.
 `telegram/reply <message>` - Reply to the last telegram (including all recipients + scene, if there is one)

 `telegram/color <color>` - Color the (TXT to <name>) prefix.
 Use ansi color format for this, ex: \%xh\%xr for red highlight, \%xh\%xg for green highlight.